budlabs/i3ass/README.md

 `i3ass` show version info for all scripts and dependencies.
 ## updates

+### 2019.01.30.2

+Fixed two bugs (#46,#47) in [i3fyra] and [i3list]. `--hide`
+in [i3fyra] now works again.
+The issue in [i3list] was affecting targeted windows and their floating state, resulting in unpredictable behavior when  fi summoning a window from the scratchpad.
+All should be good now thanks to user **APotOfSoup** who reported and found the solution to both these issues. (the cause was the major refactoring and adaptation of the codebase to the `bashsbud` framework, introduced in the last release).

 ### 2019.01.15.0

 Removed execution of `i3ass` command from the **Makefile**, and added `make uninstall` to the **PKGBUILD** on [AUR].
 To